rp1177/AnimeRecommendation/README.md

 ### Next steps:
 The project is still under development.
 The goal is to implement an accessible and interactive website.
-Updates are made via CI/CD
+Updates are made with Git.